okami101/vuetify-admin/packages/docs/guide/tutorial.md

 }
 ```

-:::warning NO AUTOFETCH FROM USERS ?
+:::warning NO AUTO FETCH FROM USERS ?
-Contrary to React Admin equivalent, reference field doesn't support autofetching target resource from API.
+Contrary to React Admin equivalent, reference field doesn't support auto fetching target resource from API.
 Instead we prefer to rely on backend capacity to give full object on demand that allows internal eager loading for better performance.
 :::

 So how can use it ?
 Simply by using specific `include` prop of `VaList` component.
 In case of JSON server data provider, it's an object which accepts both `expand` and `embed` property.
 Then don't forget to change `userId` to `user` as source prop for reference field.